 Sadness is an emotion that every normal person experiences caused by undesirable events.
 Plenty of life events can make us sad, unhappy, and unfulfilled — from the loss or absence of a loved one to a divorce or a failed business venture.

 The two key elements that make sadness different from depression are: it has a trigger and can be alleviated through crying, venting, and talking it out with family or friends.
 In time, it passes.

 Depression will make you feel the same emotion, sadness, without any trigger.
 If you feel sad for more than two weeks without an apparent reason, you should talk to a doctor.

 Depression comes in multiple types, many of which have similar recognizable symptoms.
 Here is a general idea of what comprises depression:

 You may think these are quite common experiences you may have encountered once or multiple times.
 However, experiencing some combination of these symptoms for at least two weeks may signify that you are in the midst of a depressive episode.

-Depression affects anyone even those who seem to appear normal, lively and happy.
+Depression affects anyone, even those who appear normal, lively, and happy.

 Several factors can play a role in depression: